jtbry/superbot_panel/README.md

 ### Back End
-The back-end server for this application can be found in [/server](/server) Back-end is an NodeJS powered by ExpressJS framework.
-It will act as a RESTAPI and WebSocket server.
+The back-end server for this application can be found in [/server](/server) Back-end is a http server made in NodeJS powered by ExpressJS framework.
+It will act as a REST API and WebSocket server.

 ### More Info
 For more information on the different parts of this project please view the respective READMEs in each folder.